Add-ons

 Notification Webhook

 The Notification Webhook add-on provides real-time updates about integration-specific actions, including user creation, data source connections, and failed notifications.
-This webhook does not deliver health data but provides essential updates for monitoring and troubleshooting.
+This webhook does not deliver health data, but it provides essential updates for monitoring and troubleshooting.

 Notifications are triggered by actions such as: